GSP

 The following options output metadata about the commandline state:

-• -L or --line print the line that the cursor is on, with the topmost line starting at 1
+If no argument is given, print the line that the cursor is on, with the topmost line starting at 1.
+Otherwise, set the cursor to the given line.

-• -S or --search-mode evaluates to true if the commandline is performing a history search
+Evaluates to true if the commandline is performing a history search.

-• -P or --paging-mode evaluates to true if the commandline is showing pager contents, such as tab completions
+Evaluates to true if the commandline is showing pager contents, such as tab completions.

 commandline -j $history[3] replaces the job under the cursor with the third item from the command line history.